dendf0/HotS-Tracer-Locked-and-Loaded-Accessibility-Tool/README.md

 7. Add your Ping at the end of the Target field after a space.
 It should look like C:\games\tools\Tracer.exe 60

 ### Usage:
-Launch the tool by opening the shortcut you have created Launch the tool when you:
+Launch the tool when you:
-1. Have selected the Locked and Loaded talent
+- Have selected the Locked and Loaded talent
-2. Have full magazine (20/20)
+- Have full magazine (20/20)

+Launch the tool by opening the shortcut you have created
-Wait a bit(2-4 seconds)
+1. Wait a bit(2-4 seconds)
-After you are asked to start shooting, do it.
+2. After you are asked to start shooting, do it.
-The tool should finish initializing after you have fired one magazine.
+3. The tool should finish initializing after you have fired one magazine.